vranki/hemppa/README.md

 See: https://github.com/taspinar/twitterscraper/tree/master/twitterscraper

-#### Url titles
+#### Url

 Watches all messages in a room and if a url is found tries to fetch it and spit out the title if found.

 Commands:

+* !url status       - show current status
-* !urltitles on -    spam titles to room
+* !url title        - spam titles to room
+* !url description  - spam descriptions
+* !url both         - spam both title and description
-* !urltitles off    - stop spamming
+* !url off          - stop spamming
-* !urltitles status - show current status

 Example: